dvzrd/react-ui/README.md

 This will build a version of your library, run the watcher and also run Storybook.
 To open Storybook manually open your Browser and navigate to [http://localhost:6060](http://localhost:6060).
 Start developing your components in `src/components` folder and update the `src/index.js` file accordingly.
-Always provide an `YourComponent.story.tsx` file, so your component will show up in Storybook.
+Always provide an `YourComponent.stories.tsx` file, so your component will show up in Storybook.

-You can refer to example `Button` component, but I think you'll get the idea.

 ## Linting and Code formating for Typescript